Oregon City-class cruiser

 The Oregon City-class was a class of heavy cruisers of the United States Navy.
-Although ten ships of this class were planned, only four were completed – one of those as a command ship.
-The three ships completed as cruisers were in commission from 1946 to 1980, one having been converted to a guided missile cruiser (CG).
+Largely based on the preceding Baltimore-class of heavy cruisers, ten Oregon City-class ships were planned, but only four were completed.
+Of the completed ships, one was the USS Albany, which, in 1962, was converted to be the lead ship of the Albany-sub class of guided missile cruisers.
+Another vessel of the class, the USS Northampton would be converted to a command ship in 1951.
+The completed ships were in-commission from 1946 to 1980, with the Albany being the final vessel of the class to serve.
+All vessels of the class were eventually sold for scrap.

 Design and development

 The Oregon City-class cruisers were a modified version of the previous design; the main difference was a more compact pyramidal superstructure with single trunked funnel, intended to improve the arcs of fire of the anti-aircraft (AA) guns.
 The same type of modification also differentiated the and classes, and to a lesser degree the and classes of light cruisers.